...

 Q1.
 Can I run multiple activities under one sole proprietorship?

-Yes—add extra DED activity codes during licensing or later via amendment.
+Yes, add DED activity codes during licensing or amend later for flexibility.

 Q2.
-Do I need a UAE partner for a professional licence?
+Do I need a UAE partner for a professional license?

-Not for most professional licences, but keep books for VAT and best practice.
+Not for most professional licenses, but keep records for VAT and best practices.

 Q4.
-How long can I stay outside UAE after getting the owner visa?
+How long can I stay outside UAE with an owner visa?

-Up to 6 months per exit; longer absence cancels residency.
+Up to 6 months per exit; longer absences may cancel residency status.

 Conclusion